Chart Color Schemes

 Golden Grove is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Golden Grove's dwellings, as per the latest Census, consisted of 85.2% houses and 14.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 75.2% houses and 24.9% other dwellings.
-Home ownership in Golden Grove was at 36.0%, with mortgaged dwellings at 44.4% and rented ones at 19.6%.
+Home ownership in Golden Grove stood at 36.0%, with mortgaged dwellings at 44.4% and rented ones at 19.6%.
 The median monthly mortgage repayment was $1,686, higher than Adelaide metro's $1,562.
-Median weekly rent was $320, matching Adelaide metro's figure.
-Nationally, Golden Grove's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Median weekly rent in Golden Grove was $320, matching Adelaide metro's figure but lower than the national average of $375.
+Nationally, Golden Grove's mortgage repayments were below the Australian average of $1,863.

 Frequently Asked Questions - Housing